The immediate future of British heavyweight Moses Itauma is beginning to take shape following his emphatic fifth-round knockout of Jermaine Franklin.

 From a sporting perspective, the bout presents a classic dilemma: is Gassiev too much, too soon for Itauma or exactly the kind of test he needs to validate his place among the elite?

-For now, it remains speculation but Murat Gassiev’s name is firmly on the table.
-And in a division hungry for new stars and meaningful matchups, Moses Itauma may be approaching the first defining moment of his career.
+For now, it remains speculation, but Gassiev’s name is firmly on the table.
+And in a division hungry for new stars and meaningful matchups, Itauma may be approaching the first defining moment of his career.